UTHT/pod1-software-core/README.md

 ### Example Code ###
 Example code can be found under `software/core/example`.
 To run it, first type `make` to build the exec. files. `cd` into the build folder, and run `./listen`.
 Either send that process to the background `ctrl-z` then `bg` or open a new terminal and run the `./send`.

+- testing if the remote repo has been set properly - joon